Shady-Data/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab5.1.md

    Set count = count + 1
 End While
 ```

+For count in 0 to 49 step 1
+   Display "The count is ", count
+End For

 * Convert the following For loop to a While loop:
 ```
 Declare Integer count